-The letter is to inform you that a child at the ECEC was recently diagnosed with strep throat.
-Please take these precautions: Watch your child for signs of sore throat and other signs of strep (headache, fever, stomach ache, rash, and swollen and tender neck glands).
-If your child develops a sore throat and any of these signs, see your healthcare provider and tell them that another student at ECEC has strep.
-Ask to have your child tested for strep throat.
-Please inform the ECEC if your child is diagnosed with strep infection.
+One or more ECEC students has been diagnosed with strep throat.
+Please watch your child for signs of sore throat and other signs of strep (headache, fever, stomach ache, rash, and swollen and tender neck glands).
+If your child develops a sore throat and any of these signs, please see your healthcare provider, tell them that another student at ECEC has strep, and ask to have your child tested for strep throat.
+Please inform ECEC if your child has been diagnosed with strep infection.